-If your child has also performed poorly in the reading section, which is a comprehension task reliant on reading, vocabulary and strategies, then you should focus on reading instruction from an experienced education specialist.
+If your child has also performed poorly in the reading section of the NAPLAN, which is a comprehension task reliant on reading, vocabulary and strategies, then you should focus on reading instruction from an experienced education specialist.

 If your child has performed well in the reading section, then the focus should be on mathematics instruction from an experienced education specialist in both number work and problem solving strategies.